 As supply chains grow more interconnected, attackers see opportunity and they’re taking it.
 Today, 62% of network intrusions originate with a third-party—often someone in your software supply chain.

 In addition, upcoming cyber regulations such as DORA and NIS 2 in the EU put a spotlight on supply chain resilience, with strict requirements around risk management, incident reporting, and coordination among organizations and regulatory authorities.

 - Combined, these hacks compromised the data, networks, and systems of nearly 20,000 government entities, Fortune 500 companies, and others.

 - The SolarWinds attack cost U.S. companies 14% of their annual revenue.

-Consider the following best practices to improve supply chain resiliency and combat third-party risk.
+Consider the following best practices to improve supply chain resiliency, ensure compliance with regulations, and combat third-party risk.

 4 effective supply chain resilience practices

 1. Use data to validate your vendors’ security postures – before onboarding

 Before you onboard new vendors, you need to understand the security risks they pose to your organization.
 Typically this is achieved using security questionnaires.
 Although useful, these assessments are manually intensive and only provide a point-in-time snapshot of a vendor’s cyber health.
 They are also subjective and require you to take your vendors at their word.

 Rather than relying on due diligence practices of old, it’s essential that you assess your suppliers’ risk postures using data-driven insights and analytics.